 One of the main issues he saw was that the owners treated their animals more like roommates.
 Showing them lots of love and playtime, but doing little in the form of leading them like a dog is used to when he’s in a pack.

-There’s a very similar role-playing that happens with people too.
-I was in a relationship once where my girlfriend told me that she didn’t like when I asked her things as if I were afraid.
+Very similar role-playing happens with people too.
+I was in a relationship once where my girlfriend told me that she didn’t like it when I asked her things as if I were afraid.
 As if I were a child always asking for permission.

 I could tell her something like, “I’m going to play my guitar if it’s alright with you.”
 But notice how I ended the comment with what is almost a question.
-It’s as if, ‘well, if she says no, I won’t do it.
-I just want to keep the peace. ‘
+It was as if I was afraid of doing something that would make me happy.

 I would say something like, “Do you mind if I eat now?
 I won’t if you want me to wait” and she would respond by saying something like, “Eat when you want to eat!
 You don’t have to run it by me.”